 Glow time is a standard marker for a light stick’s quality, and many customers report that their light sticks continue to glow longer than the number of hours specified.
 While this is likely true, it’s also important to remember that the amount of light the light stick emits will diminish over time.

 If you need truly bright light, you should plan on having more light sticks ready than you think you might need.
 Plan for each stick to last 8 hours if it specifies it lasts for 12, and then you can be sure not to run out of light.
+You might not want to experience complete darkness.
+You need these light sticks for emergencies, so you might wanna include them in your Car Survival Kit or 72-Hour Kit Ideas.

 What Are the Best Light Sticks in 2022 For You?